CEU Training on Generators for Electrical Engineering

 For your convenience, we bring the seminar to your location where it can be held over an early morning breakfast, as a lunch & learn, or anytime that suits your company’s needs best.

-Students who attend these seminars are typically practicing engineers involved in supplying standby power to commercial, industrial, municipal and health care facilities.
+Students who attend these seminars are typically practicing engineers involved in supplying standby power solutions to commercial, industrial, municipal and health care facilities.

 Those who successfully complete an individual seminar and achieve a passing score on the final assessment will be awarded 2 Professional Development Hours (PDH) and .2 Continuing Education Units (CEU).